sh1boot/sh1boot.github.io/_posts/2026-05-31-cisc-v-begins.md

 correct instruction start points, and so on...

-It also, while introducing some of the complexity of CISC, leaves behind other CISC advantages like explict macro-op encoding for often-fused operations in higher-performance machines.
+It also, while introducing some of the complexity of CISC, leaves behind other CISC advantages like explicit macro-op encoding for often-fused operations in higher-performance machines.
 But by blithely throwing in CISC instructions to get code size down you give up the simplicity of implementation for compact designs.